 Wood Cover

-Fallen trees, stumps, and root systems attract bass in every water type.
-The more complex the wood structure, the better.
-Laydowns with multiple branches, root balls with cavities, and log jams with diverse hiding spots all concentrate fish.
+Fallen trees, stumps, root systems — bass love wood everywhere.
+More complex is better.
+Laydowns with multiple branches, root balls with little caves, log jams with all kinds of hiding spots.
+That complexity concentrates fish.

 Rock and Riprap

-Rocky areas support crawfish populations, attracting bass wherever hard bottom exists.
-Chunk rock, riprap banks, and boulder fields produce consistently, especially in spring and fall when crawfish activity peaks.
+Rocky areas mean crawfish, and crawfish mean bass.
+Chunk rock, riprap banks, boulder fields — all produce consistently, especially spring and fall when crawfish are most active.

 Man-made Structure